abrs7/django_main/README.md

 ## Getting Started

-To get started with My Awesome Project, simply follow these steps:
+To get started with My Awesome Django Project, simply follow these steps:

 1. Clone this repository.
 2. Install the required dependencies.